 Trader Sam’s Enchanted Tiki Bar – Disneyland Hotel

-The drinks are really epic.
+The drinks are really epic, however.
 The famous Uh-Oa ($21 – $41 in souvenir mug) which is a flaming volcano spectacle for two is just amazing as the fire crackles and sparkles as you add the cinnamon.
-The HippopotoMaiTai ($13.25 – $22 in souvenir mug) is one of the best we have had off the islands, and there are some really strong drinks including the Safari Swizzle and the Shrunken Zombie Head ($13.25 – $26.25 in souvenir mug), both featuring 151 rum!
+The HippopotoMaiTai ($13.25 – $22 in souvenir mug) is one of the best we have had of the islands, and there are some really strong drinks including the Safari Swizzle and the Shrunken Zombie Head ($13.25 – $26.25 in souvenir mug), both featuring 151 rum!

 Most drinks come in a choice of standard or souvenir Tiki Mugs, which are pretty expensive but you keep the mug, it can be almost a tradition when visiting Disneyland to buy a mug each time and build up your collection!
 This makes them really popular and they do sell out.
 Our favorite is the new Piranha Pool mug which was sold out on our last trip.
 The drink itself is not our fav, but we need that mug!